Course Enrollment Information

 General Enrollment Policies

-* Most seats in upper division Statistics courses are reserved for declared Statistics majors throughout Phase I. Students who are not declared majors have the option to add to the waitlist.
-Any remaining reserved seats are released at the end of Phase I. See below for more details about reserved seating.
+- RESERVED SEATING.
+Seats in undergraduate courses are generally open for enrollment except in the Fall semesters when some seats are reserved in Stat 20 and Stat 134 for incoming transfer students.
+Additionally, some seats in select upper division Statistics electives are reserved for declared Statistics majors throughout Phase I. Students who are not declared majors have the option to add to the waitlist.
+Any remaining reserved seats are released at the end of Phase I. See this semester's course information details about reserved seating for individual classes.

-* GRADUATE COURSES.
+- GRADUATE COURSES.
 Undergraduate students cannot enroll or add to the waitlist.
-If you are an undergrad and wish to take a graduate level course, wait until the start of the semester and speak with the instructor about enrolling but it may take a few weeks to know if you can enroll because priority is given to graduate students.
+If you are an undergrad and wish to take a graduate level course, wait until the start of the semester and speak with the instructor about enrolling but it may take a couple of weeks to know if you can enroll because priority is given to graduate students.

 When a course is full: